 Professional Indemnity Insurance is necessary for all businesses and employees who give advice or service to their clients.

-This insurance covers not just your business but also employee, associates, director, partners, principals, or a related entity while they act within the scope of their responsibilities.
+This insurance covers not just your business but also employee, associates, director, partners, principals, or a related entity.
+At the same time, they act within the scope of their responsibilities.

 Many associations recommend industry-specific professional indemnity insurance as a legal requirement for advisory and consultancy jobs, including professional membership.
 So, you must understand your legal job responsibilities that differ for each state in Australia.

-Even though Professional Indemnity insurance isn’t compulsory in Australia, clients may wish to see evidence of you holding this insurance that assures them that your business is financially robust and capable of dealing with various situations.
+Even though Professional Indemnity insurance isn't compulsory in Australia, clients may want evidence that you have it.
+It assures them that your business is financially robust and capable of dealing with various situations.

-8. What Is Covered Under The Professional Indemnity Policy?
+8. What Does The Professional Indemnity Policy Cover?

-Based on the policy you select, you could be covered for the following:
+Depending on the policy you select, it covers the following: